Points of Pride

 - The King’s Academy is Palm Beach County’s leading Christian college-prep PK-12 school with graduates going on to success in a variety of colleges and universities: Christian and secular; Ivy league and state universities; U.S. Military Academies and beyond.

 - Oxbridge Academy is a co-ed independent college preparatory school for grades 9-12 founded in 2011 by philanthropist William I. Koch.
 The school and curriculum are designed to help students realize their full potential in the classroom, on the athletic fields, in the community and in life.
 Oxbridge Academy’s teachers and staff form close bonds with the students, and the school provides extensive and individualized College Counseling under the direction of David Prutow.
-The first graduating class (2014) to date includes admittances to Cornell, the U.S. Naval Academy, Clemson, and other top schools.
+100% of the graduates are accepted into 4-year colleges and universities.

 - Palm Beach Day Academy is a PK2-9 independent, co-educational, non-sectarian day school that was founded in 1921 and is the oldest independent day school in Florida.
 98% of its graduates are admitted to their first-choice secondary schools, including the top boarding, local independent and public magnet programs.
 Over the last five years, 83% of alumni attend colleges ranked “Very Competitive” or higher, and 39% attended the “Most Competitive” colleges, according to Barron’s Guide to the Most Competitive Colleges.

 - Saint Andrew’s School is the only JK-12 independent school in Palm Beach County to offer the choice of Honors, Advanced Placement, and International Baccalaureate courses in preparation for college.
 Over 83% of the Class of 2016 was accepted to a college that is ranked as “Most Competitive” or “Highly Competitive” in the Barron’s Profiles of American Colleges.